-In this edition of Things My Customers Have Asked Me (TMCHAM), I’m going to delve into the topic of cluster conversions on the VMware-managed VMware Cloud on AWS platform.
+In this edition of Things My Customers Have Asked Me (TMCHAM), I’m going to cover Managed Storage Policy Profiles (MSPPs) on the VMware-managed VMware Cloud on AWS platform.

 VMware Cloud on AWS has MSPPs deployed on clusters to ensure that customers have sufficient resilience built into the cluster to withstand disk or node failures.
 By default, clusters are configured with RAID 1, Failures to Tolerate (FTT):1 for 2 – 5 nodes, and RAID 6, FTT:2 for clusters with 6 or more nodes.
 Note that single-node clusters have no Service Level Agreement (SLA) attached to them, as you generally only run those on a trial basis, and if the node fails, there’s nowhere for the data to go.
 You can read more about vSAN Storage Polices and MSPPs here, and there’s a great Tech Zone article here.
 The point of these policies is that they are designed to ensure your cluster(s) remain in compliance with the SLAs for the platform.
 You can view the policies in your environment by going to Policies and Profiles in vCenter and selecting VM Storage Policies.

 The MSPPs are maintained by VMware, and so it’s not a great idea to change the default policies on your cluster, as the system will change them back at some stage.
 And why would you want to change the policies on your cluster?
 Well, you might decide that 4 or 5 nodes could actually run better (from a capacity perspective) using RAID 5, rather than RAID 1.
 This is a reasonable thing to want to do, and as the SLA talks about FTT numbers, not RAID types, you can change the RAID type and remain in compliance.
 And the capacity difference can be material in some cases, particularly if you’re struggling to fit your workloads onto a smaller node count.